manidogabo/MiNeNS_Group_website/content/authors/phd_opening_04/_index.md

 # Username (this should match the folder name)
 authors:
-  - phd_opening_01
+  - phd_opening_04

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student
+role: PhD Student

 # Organizations/Affiliations
 organizations: